Quick start guide

 6. Set up Scopes:

 Scopes define which data your app can access.
+You must specify at least one scope in order to test your app.

 • Click Manage scopes.